Applied Ecology Lab

 PhD Student

 Brian’s academic interests focus on management of common pool resources.
 He graduated from the University of Arizona in December 2021 with a MS in Applied Econometrics and Policy Analysis from the Department of Agricultural and Resource Economics.
 He was the primary author of the University of Arizona Water Resources Research Center’s 2021 Arroyo, Groundwater Management – Past, Present and Future and 2022 Arroyo, Water Resilience – Indigenous Perspectives.
 Brian is currently pursuing a PhD in Quantitative Ecology and Resource Management, where he’s receiving intensive training in the application of statistical, mathematical, and decision sciences to terrestrial and aquatic ecology, natural resource management, biometrics, and mathematical biology.
-Brian’s research involves best management practices for salmon populations.
+Brian’s current research focuses on large-scale assessments of Pink salmon population dynamics in SE Alaska.

 Andrea Hennings